org-roam/org-roam/doc/configuration.md

 ```

 If your version of Org is at least `9.2`, you may also choose to
-simply style the link differently, by customizing `org-roam-link-face`
+simply style the link differently, by customizing `org-roam-link` face
 (`M-x customize-face org-roam-link`).

 ## Org-roam Files